emmajaneweller/emmajaneweller.github.io/research.md

 permalink: /research/
 ---

-I use cosmological simulations to study the coevolution of massive black holes and their host galaxies.
-My papers have investigated wandering black holes, AGN feedback, and the $M_\mathrm{BH} - M_\star$ relation.
+I use cosmological simulations to study the coevolution of massive black holes (BHs) and their host galaxies.
+My papers have investigated wandering BHs, active galactic nucleus (AGN) feedback, and the $M_\mathrm{BH} - M_\star$ relation.
 You can access them on my <a href="https://ui.adsabs.harvard.edu/public-libraries/2XODRSogRt69IPwZkt9RqQ">ADS</a>/<a href="https://scixplorer.org/public-libraries/2XODRSogRt69IPwZkt9RqQ">SciX</a> library, or view some key figures below.

 ---
 ---